Twin Hawk: Development and release

 Twin Hawk was created as a commission for Taito by most of the same team that worked on previous projects at Toaplan and made use of the former's Taito X System board.
-Yuichirō Nozawa, who previously had not worked on shoot 'em up titles, served as its game designer.
+Yuichirō Nozawa, who until then had not been working exclusively on shoot 'em up titles, served as its game designer.
 Both Sanae Nitō and Yuko Tataka also acted as designers in the development cycle.
 Osamu "Lee" Ōta scored the soundtrack, becoming his sole work as composer for a shoot 'em up title.
-The game was released by Taito in Japanese and European arcades on June 1989.
-On 29 August, 2018, an album containing its audio, as well as from other Toaplan titles was published exclusively in Japan by City Connection under their Clarice Disk label.
+The game was released by Taito in Japanese and European arcades in June 1989.
+An album containing its audio, as well as from other Toaplan titles was published exclusively in Japan by City Connection under their Clarice Disk label in August 2018.
 It was also featured on a Japanese TV show, with Pokémon creator Satoshi Tajiri reviewing the arcade version.

-Twin Hawk was ported a year later in-house by the same staff from the original arcade release to the Sega Mega Drive in Japan on 23 June, 1990, and in Europe on 25 July of the same year.
+Twin Hawk was ported a year later in-house by the same staff from the original arcade release to the Sega Mega Drive in Japan on 23 June 1990, and in Europe on 25 July of the same year.
 The Mega Drive port stays faithful to the original arcade release but has a number of key differences such as having a smaller color palette that lead to sprites being recolored in different ways, along with other presentation and gameplay changes from the original version.
 Tataka stated that working with the Mega Drive proved to be difficult due to several restrictions imposed by the hardware.

 Twin Hawk was later ported by Center Tech and published by NEC Avenue to the PC Engine exclusively in Japan on 14 December of the same year after the Mega Drive version.
 On 26 July 1991, an enhanced re-issue of the PC Engine version for the PC Engine CD-ROM² titled Daisenpu Custom was released, which is similar to the previous PC Engine version with the added benefit of arranged CD-DA soundtrack and additional stages and enemies.
-However, there are changes between the card and CD versions such as levels now being broken into areas instead of being continuous.
+There are changes between the card and CD versions however, such as levels now being broken into areas instead of being continuous.